ikorotkaya/buena-onboarding/design_notes/4_sidebar_functionality.md

 # Sidebar in Web Version

-The Sidebar on the web version helps users during onboarding by showing progress and input readiness.
+The Sidebar on the web version helps users during onboarding by showing progress and input validity.

 ## Functionality